 - Karagozoglu, S., Tekyasar, F., & Yilmaz, F. A. (2012).
 Effects of music therapy and guided visual imagery on chemotherapy-induced anxiety and nausea-vomiting.
 Journal of Clinical Nursing, 22, 39–50.

 - Khanna, M., & Ledley, D. (2018).
 The worry workbook for kids: Helping children to overcome anxiety and the fear of uncertainty.
-Oakland, CA: New Harbinger Publications, Inc.
+New Harbinger.

 - Klein, B., Meyer, D., Austin, D., & Kyrios, M. (2011).
 Anxiety online—A virtual clinic: Preliminary outcomes following completion of five fully automated treatment programs for anxiety disorders and symptoms.
 Journal of Medical Internet Research, 13, e89.

-- Knekt, P., Lindfors, O., Härkänen, T., Välikoski, M., Virtala, E., Laaksonen, M. A., Marttunen, M., Kaipainen, M., Renlund, C., & the Helsinki Psychotherapy Study Group (2008).
+- Knekt, P., Lindfors, O., Härkänen, T., Välikoski, M., Virtala, E., Laaksonen, M. A., … the Helsinki Psychotherapy Study Group (2008).
 Randomized trial on the effectiveness of long-and short-term psychodynamic psychotherapy and solution-focused therapy on psychiatric symptoms during a 3-year follow-up.
-Psychological Medicine, 38, 689-703.
+Psychological Medicine, 38, 689–703.

 - Korhan, E. A., Khorshid, L., & Uyar, M. (2011).
 The effect of music therapy on physiological signs of anxiety in patients receiving mechanical ventilatory support.
 Journal of Clinical Nursing, 20, 1026–1034.